p1gm1/p1gm1/README.md

 #### 🔭 I’m currently working on

-Currently working with Emissary as a consultant developer.
+Currently working as a consultant developer.
 Also working on the following open source projects:

 * Sky-eye, a desktop and web app for counting crops of oil-palm, guava and passion-fruit.